Shivani199807/Trello-/README.md

 A Trello board with React + Redux

+## for login
+first we need to register the account after that it will move us to the login account then we can enter to board

 ## Features
  -Login functionality
  -Register functionality
  -drag and droppable functionality
  -add new task in card
  -view detailed task
+ -protected routes.
+Cannot access the main route without login ex - /board -

 ## Available Scripts